Liz Johnson Artur: Exhibitions

 Liz Johnson Artur: Dusha (Brooklyn Museum, New York, 2019).
 This solo exhibition, curated by Drew Sawyer, featured material from the Black Balloon Archive, including the artist's photo sketchbooks.
-The term Dusha is the Russian word for "soul."
+The term Dusha is the Russian word for "soul".

 This Synthetic Moment (David Nolan Gallery, New York, 2018).
 Curated by David Hartt, this exhibition also included work by James Barnor, Kwame Brathwaite, David Hartt, Zoe Leonard, and Christopher Williams.
 The show focused on themes of national identity, border crossing, transition and how we view each other in the public sphere.

 A Thousand and X Little Actions (Lothringer 13 Halle, Munich, 2016).
-In this exhibition, Johnson Artur’s Black Balloon Archive was shown for the first time.
+In this exhibition, Johnson Artur's Black Balloon Archive was shown for the first time.
 She was included in this show because of her focus and curiosity towards the lives of others, and her exploration of relationships between human beings.
 The show was curated by Jörg Koopmann and also included artists Jacob Holdt, David Hartt, William E. Jones, and Jason Larkin.

 1.-3.Personal plural: wir, ihr, sie (Kunstverein, Leipzig, 2016).
 Thirteen of Johnson Artur’s photographs were included in this exhibition curated by Anna Voswinckel.
 The themes explored included border crossing, personal and community identity, Othering, and the relationship between artist and viewer.

 Made You Look: Dandyism and Black Masculinity (The Photographers' Gallery, London, 2016).
 Twelve of Johnson Artur’s photographs from the Black Balloon Archive were included in this group photography exhibition, curated by Ekow Eshun.
 Among other artists included in the exhibition were Malick Sidibé, Jeffrey Henson Scales, and Samuel Fosso.
 The theme of the show was to explore the complications of the identity of the black dandy, how these men are trendsetters in many media realms while also at a high degree of vulnerability and at risk of state violence and incarceration.

 Editorial and commercial work

-Liz Johnson Artur has worked for the last 30 years as a freelance editorial and commercial photographer on countless publications, including Vibe Magazine, Fader, i-D Magazine, and Spin Magazine.
-She has said that working commercially has provided her with opportunities photograph people and places relevant to her own artistic practice that she would not have had access to otherwise to.
+Johnson Artur has worked for the last 30 years as a freelance editorial and commercial photographer on countless publications, including Vibe Magazine, Fader, i-D Magazine, and Spin Magazine.
+She has said that working commercially has provided her with opportunities to photograph people and places relevant to her own artistic practice to which she would not otherwise have had access.

 She has photographed the likes of Mos Def, Blur, Amy Winehouse, the Spice Girls and toured with M.I.A, Lady Gaga, and Seun Kuti.